JohnD42/JohnD42/README.md

 - 📫 How to reach me: johndurtka@gmail.com

-- 🔭 I'm currently working on applying for jobs, including both contract work and permanent positions!
+- 🔭 I'm currently working on a free chatroom project, as well as applying for jobs, including both contract work and permanent positions!

 - Projects I like to do for fun: Games! 🎮 I don't actually know any C# or anything though, so it's just been simple stuff so far.